savi-lang/savi/spec/compiler/type_check.calls.savi.spec.md

 //     object (Fooable | Barable | Bazable) = Barable.new
 //            ^~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-// - Bazable has no 'bar' function:
+// - Bazable has no 'bar' member:
 // :module Bazable
 //            ^~~~~~~

-// - maybe you meant to call the 'baz' function:
+// - maybe you meant to use the 'baz' member:
 //   :fun baz: "baz"
 //        ^~~